Beyond the Universal Law of Robustness: Sharper Laws for Random Features and Neural Tangent Kernels: Introduction

 \section{Introduction}

 Despite the deployment of deep neural networks in a wide set of applications, these models are known to be vulnerable to adversarial perturbations \cite{Biggio_2013, https://doi.org/10.48550/arxiv.1312.6199}, which raises serious concerns about their robustness guarantees.
 To address these issues, a wide variety of adversarial training methods has been developed \cite{goodfellowrob, kurakin2017adversarial, madry2018towards, raghunathan2018certified, pmlr-v80-wong18a}.
 In a parallel effort, a recent line of theoretical work has focused on providing a principled understanding to the phenomenon of adversarial robustness, see e.g. \cite{dohmatob,zhu2022robustness,pmlr-v125-javanmard20a,donhauser2021interpolation} and the review in Section \ref{sec:rel}.
 Specifically, the recent paper by \cite{bubeck2021a} has highlighted the role of over-parameterization as a \emph{necessary} condition to achieve robustness: while interpolation requires the number of parameters $p$ of the model to be at least linear in the number of data samples $N$, \emph{smooth} interpolation (namely, robustness) requires $p > dN$, where $d$ is the input dimension.
 We note that the law of robustness put forward by \cite{bubeck2021a} is ``universal'' in the sense that it holds for \emph{any} parametric model.
 Furthermore, an earlier conjecture by \cite{bubeck2021law} posits that there exists a model of two-layer neural network such that robustness is successfully achieved with this minimal number of parameters; i.e., the condition $p > dN$ is both \emph{necessary} and \emph{sufficient} for robustness.
-This state of affairs leads to the following natural question:
+This state of affairs leads to the following natural question: In this paper, we consider a \emph{sensitivity}\footnote{The sensitivity can be interpreted as the non-robustness.} measure proportional to $\norm{\nabla_z f(z, \theta)}_2$, where $z$ is the test data point and $f$ is the model with parameters $\theta$ whose robustness is investigated.
+This quantity is closely related to notions of sensitivity appearing in related works \cite{dohmatob,dohmatob2022non,bubeck2021a}, and it leads to a more stringent requirement on the robustness than the perturbation stability considered by \cite{zhu2022robustness}, see also the discussion in Section \ref{sec:prel}.
+For such a sensitivity measure, we show that the answer to the question above depends on the specific model at hand.
+Specifically, we will focus on the solution yielded by empirical risk minimization (ERM) in two prototypical settings widely analyzed in the theoretical literature: \emph{(i)} Random Features (RF) \cite{rahimi2007random}, and the \emph{(ii)} Neural Tangent Kernel (NTK) \cite{JacotEtc2018}.